Plumsail/forms-docs/SharePoint/how-to/form-versions.rst

 .. title:: Restore previous version of SharePoint form

 .. meta::
-   :description: Find out how to restore older versions of SP forms designed with Plumsail Forms
+   :description: Find out how to restore older versions of SharePoint forms designed with Plumsail Forms using SharePoint version history

 How to restore previous version of SharePoint form designed with Plumsail Forms
 ======================================================================================